2011 European Dressage Championships

-The 2011 European Dressage Championship was held between August 17 and August 21, 2011 in Rotterdam, Netherlands.
+The 2011 European Dressage Championship was held from August 17 and August 21, 2011 in Rotterdam, Netherlands.

 It was the 25 edition of the European Dressage Championships, in the 24th time team medals were awarded.

 Organization

 Before the event

-At the 2008 FEI-General Assembly in Buenos Aires, the Netherlands was chosen as the country to host the 2011 European Dressage Championship.
+At the 2008 FEI-General Assembly in Buenos Aires, the Netherlands was selected as the host country for the 2011 European Dressage Championship.
 Rotterdam, location of the annual Nations Cup horse show in Show Jumping and Dressage, was chosen as the location for the event.

 It was the second time in European Dressage Championship history - after 1999 in Arnhem - that the Netherlands was chosen to hold this sports event.

 Event and location

 The European Dressage Championship was opened in late afternoon on Wednesday, August 17.
 The sport at the Championship had started on Wednesday morning.
 Parallel to the European Championships, a Youth Horse Show for riders up to 25 years of age and national dressage competitions was held.

 At the end of the event there was a short final ceremony on Sunday (August 21, 2011 at 4:45 pm).
 Three days after the end of the European Dressage Championship the 2011 CHIO Rotterdam was held - this year without dressage.

 The event was held in Kralingen, a district of Rotterdam, on the CHIO area between the Kralingseweg and the park Kralingse Bos.